-According to Act no. 36/2001, the Central Bank of Iceland maintains and manages international reserves in accordance with its objectives and its role as a central bank.
-Reserve assets are the Central Bank’s foreign assets in foreign currencies and special drawing rights (SDR), deposits with the International Monetary Fund (IMF), gold, and other international reserves.
+Pursuant to Act no. 92/2019, the Central Bank of Iceland maintains and manages the international reserves in accordance with its objectives and its role as a central bank.
+The international reserves are foreign-denominated assets held by the Central Bank: foreign bank deposits, bonds, special drawing rights and deposits with the International Monetary Fund (IMF), gold, and other foreign assets.

-Further discussion of the international reserves can be found in the Bank’s annual reports.
+Further discussion of the foreign exchange reserves can be found in the Bank’s annual reports.

 Further information on the balance of the reserves can be found here.